Monkton Combe: History

 The pre-Saxon history of Monkton Combe is poorly recorded.
 It lay close to the Roman road from Bath to London, which has prompted the construction of a Roman villa in Combe Down.
 More activity is noted in the sub-Roman period, when it formed the end of the western section of the protective Wansdyke, which had been designed to protect Somerset from Saxon invasion.

 Combe was settled and cultivated by the Anglo-Saxon period, when it formed part of the hundred of Bath Forum.

-It was probably given to Bath Abbey, along with other surrounding villages, in the early 1060's by either Edward the Confessor or Harold Godwinson.
+It was probably given to Bath Abbey, along with other surrounding villages, in the early 1060s by either Edward the Confessor or Harold Godwinson.
 The Abbey had been impoverished, and Bishop Gisa made use of patronage to expand its lands.
 In 1086, Combe was assessed in the Domesday Book as having around twenty families, and supporting a range of agricultural activities.
 During the medieval period, it acquired the additional name 'Monkton', noting its ownership by the Abbey and disambiguating it from other nearby 'Combes'.

 The village's industry diversified in the late 18th century, with the opening of local mines and the Somerset Coal Canal in 1800.
 This prompted the expansion of the village's population, and the construction of new housing to accommodate workers, built in the local Bath stone.
 The canal was converted to a railway in 1910, giving the village a short-lived railway station of its own.
 The closure of the line encouraged the further de-industrialisation of the village, with the neighbouring flock mill closing the following year, although not before the village, and its station, featured in the popular Ealing comedy The Titfield Thunderbolt.